Subscriber management with mailworx

 It's also possible to take actions directly from the overview.
 You can assign the recipient to a subscriber group, determine the current groups, initiate the double-opt-in process or send an email campaign.

 Basically, metadata is structured data that contains information about other data.
 Applied to your subscribers, these are important details about your stored contacts.
-In the tab "Overview" you have already got a first impression of the corresponding metadata of your subscribers.
+In the tab "Overview" you already got a first impression of the corresponding metadata of your subscribers.
 Click on "edit" in this area or switch to the tab "Metadata" for further insights.

 If a subscriber no longer wants to receive a newsletter, they have the unsubscribe-option in every mailing.
 Is he or she clicking on it, this information will be stored in the subscriber database of mailworx.
 Therefore, you will find a YES / NO field in the metadata of your recipient.